 - Determination of relationship between the temperature of the heating source/wicking material/air flow of ENDS devices and the constituent levels in the aerosol.

 - Development of methods to evaluate nicotine release across different smokeless tobacco products (e.g., snuff/dip, snus, chew).

 Understanding how tobacco products and changes to tobacco product characteristics affect their potential to cause morbidity and mortality in both users and secondary exposure; including animal and cell culture models as well as novel alternative toxicology approaches that test the toxicity of tobacco smoke, aerosols, or specific constituents in tobacco.

-- Toxicological assays (in vivo and in vitro) to compare toxicity across different types of tobacco products within the same class, including electronic nicotine delivery systems (ENDS), cigars, waterpipes, and smokeless tobacco.
+- Toxicological assays (in vivo and in vitro) to compare toxicity across different types of tobacco products within the same class including ENDS, cigars, waterpipes, and smokeless tobacco.

 - Biomarkers to assess exposure, as well as biomarkers to assess harm or toxicity of non-cigarette tobacco products, including ENDS.

 - Toxicological impact of nicotine, flavors, and other constituents across different routes of exposure.